awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 You can specify a single Outpost subnet\.
 The following restrictions apply:
 + You must have installed and configured an Outpost in your on\-premises data center\.
 You must have a reliable network connection between your Outpost and its AWS Region\.
 For more information, see the [AWS Outposts User Guide](https://docs.aws.amazon.com/outposts/latest/userguide/)\.
-+ The load balancer requires two instances on the Outpost for the load balancer nodes\.
-The supported instances are shown in the following table \.
-Initially, the instances are `large` instances\.
-The load balancer scales as needed, from `large` to `xlarge`, `xlarge` to `2xlarge`, and `2xlarge` to `4xlarge`\.
-If you need additional capacity, the load balancer adds `4xlarge` instances\.
++ The load balancer requires two `large` instances on the Outpost for the load balancer nodes\.
+The supported instance types are shown in the following table\.
+The load balancer scales as needed, resizing the nodes one size at a time \(from `large` to `xlarge`, then `xlarge` to `2xlarge`, and then `2xlarge` to `4xlarge`\)\.
+After scaling the nodes to the largest instance size, if you need additional capacity, the load balancer adds `4xlarge` instances as load balancer nodes\.
 If you do not have sufficient instance capacity or available IP addresses to scale the load balancer, the load balancer reports an event to the [AWS Health Dashboard](https://phd.aws.amazon.com/) and the load balancer state is `active_impaired`\.
 + You can register targets by instance ID or IP address\.
 If you register targets in the AWS Region for the Outpost, they are not used\.
 + The following features are not available: Lambda functions as targets, AWS WAF integration, sticky sessions, authentication support, and integration with AWS Global Accelerator\.